-In any event - and notwithstanding what I say above about COBS 10.2.1R and 10.2.6G - it remains the case that as Gallium did not ask for sufficient information about Ms C's knowledge, it was not in a position to assess whether her knowledge alone was sufficient.
+In any event - and notwithstanding what I say above about COBS 10.2.1R and 10.2.6G - it remains the case that as Gallium did not ask for sufficient information about Ms A's knowledge, it was not in a position to assess whether her knowledge alone was sufficient.

-Gallium also suggests the FCA has provided guidance on its expectations around appropriateness since Ms C made her investment in 2017, and the regulatory environment has changed since then.
+Gallium also suggests the FCA has provided guidance on its expectations around appropriateness since Ms A made her investment in 2017, and the regulatory environment has changed since then.
 To be clear, my findings are based on the rules that existed at the time.

-I'm of the view that, had the process been consistent with what the rules required - had Ms C been asked for appropriate information about her knowledge and experience - the only reasonable conclusion BG Ltd could have reached, having assessed this, was that Ms C did not have the necessary experience and knowledge to understand the risks involved with the bond.
+Had the process been consistent with what the rules required - had Ms A been asked for appropriate information about her knowledge and experience - the only reasonable conclusion BG Ltd could have reached, having assessed this, was that Ms A did not have the necessary experience and knowledge to understand the risks involved with the bond.

-Ms C did not have any investment experience and I have seen no evidence to show she had anything other than a very basic knowledge of investments.
-As noted above, she has told us she had no investment experience and "only had a small amount of savings in a high street building society and some Premium Bonds".
+Ms A did not have any investment experience and I have seen no evidence to show she had anything other than a very basic knowledge of investments.
+As noted above, she has told us she had no investment experience and had had only invested in cash ISAs previously.